 - Rain!
 ZOMGs!
 So much rain!
 Having lived in England, I thought I knew rain but no, just no!
 I think on average it rains something like 30 minutes everyday, that’s a lot of rain.

-- Dog excrement, EVERYWHERE.
+- Dog excrement.
 Anyone who knows me knows that I’m not pro-dog but seriously, its disgusting that people just don’t clean up after their dogs, at all.
 I don’t think I’ve ever seen anyone with a dog bag.
 It’s just a thousand levels of laziness and grossness.

 - Sleeping badly – this seems to be a problem experienced by many expats living here.
 I can honestly say that I’ve had maybe 3 seriously decent nights of sleep since moving here.
 My nightly routine now includes taking melatonin before bed.